 Amount of Polarity

-Both electrodes use direct current and alternating current in order to weld.
+Both electrodes use direct current and alternating current to weld.

 This is because the direct current creates a steady flow of electricity in one direction.
 Alternating current, on the other hand, reverses the electricity flow.
 Both can be used for welding, and the choice is largely a matter of individual preference.